-• How interest-bearing checking accounts work
+• How do interest-bearing checking accounts work?

-• How much interest you could earn
+• How much interest could you earn?

 What Is an Interest Checking Account?

-There may, however, be a catch: Although the account will pay an APY, accountholders may be required to pay monthly maintenance fees or maintain a certain account balance.
+• Although the account will pay an APY, account holders may be required to pay monthly maintenance fees or maintain a certain account balance (say, $500 or more).

 How Do Interest-Bearing Checking Accounts Work?